StigNygaard/lastfm-widgets/services/README.md

 2. **CORS handling** — Last.fm's API does not return permissive CORS headers by default.
 The proxy injects `Access-Control-Allow-Origin` based on a configurable hostname whitelist.
 3. **Caching and throttling** — Last.fm's API has intermittent downtime and aggressive rate limiting.
 The proxy caches the last successful response and serves it (stale-while-revalidate) when upstream requests fail.
 A hibernate mode also pauses outgoing requests entirely after a rate-limit response, to avoid getting the API key banned.

-Two implementations exist, both functionally identical: the original Deno version and a Cloudflare Workers port.
+Two implementations exist, functionally identical: A Deno KV based version and a Cloudflare Workers port.

 ---

-## Option 1: Deno Deploy
+## Option 1: Deno KV (Deno Deploy compatible)

-Original implementation in `services/proxy-api.ts`.
-Cache state is currently held in memory (Plan is to update it to Deno KV or other free-tier storage option available from Deno Deploy).
+Implementation is in `services/proxy-api.ts`.
+Cache state held in Deno KV Key-Value database.
+Deno KV is available on a Deno Deploy free-tier.

-### Setup
+### Setup using Deno Deploy

 1. Fork/clone this repository and push it to your own GitHub account.
 2. Create a new project on [Deno Deploy](https://deno.com/deploy) linked to your repo.
+3. Go to "Databases" configuration for the created Deno Deploy project and attach a Deno KV database to the project.
-3. Set the entrypoint to `main.ts`, or write a minimal entry script that serves `proxyApi` directly if you only need the proxy and not the demo site.
+4. Set the entrypoint to `main.ts`, or write a minimal entry script that serves `proxyApi` directly if you only need the proxy and not the demo site.
-4. Set the following environment variables in the Deno Deploy project settings:
+5. Set the following environment variables in the Deno Deploy project settings:

 | Variable | Required | Description |
 | --- | --- | --- |